Fullo

 Mural painting from fullonica VI 8, 20.21.2 at Pompeii, now in the National museum of Naples.

 A fullo was a Roman fuller or laundry worker (plural: fullones), known from many inscriptions from Italy and the western half of the Roman Empire and references in Latin literature, e.g. by Plautus, Martialis and Pliny the Elder.
 A fullo worked in a fullery or fullonica.
 There is also evidence that fullones dealt with cloth straight from the loom, though this has been doubted by some modern scholars.
 In some large farms, fulleries were built where slaves were used to clean the cloth.
 In several Roman cities, the workshops of fullones have been found.
 The most important examples are in Ostia and Pompeii, but fullonicae also have been found in Delos, Florence, Fréjus and near Forlì: in the Archaeological Museum of Forlì, there is an ancient relief with a fullery view.
 While the small workshops at Delos go back to the 1st century BC, those in Pompeii date from the 1st century AD and the establishments in Ostia and Florence were built during the reign of the Emperors Trajan and Hadrian.

 The fulling process

 Fulling consisted of three main phases.
 These include soaping, rinsing and finishing.

 Soaping

 Clothes were treated in small tubs standing in niches surrounded by low walls.
 The fuller stood with his feet in the tub filled with water and a mixture of alkaline chemicals (sometimes including ammonia derived from urine) and trampled the cloth, scrubbed it, and wrung it out.
-The aim of this treatment was to apply the chemical agents to the cloth so that they could do their work - which was the resolving of greases and fats.
+The aim of this treatment was to apply the chemical agents to the cloth so that they could do their work - which was the dissolving of greases and fats.
 The installations in which this treatment was done are usually referred to as 'treading stalls', 'fulling stalls' or, erroneously, 'saltus fullonicus' and are typical for fulling workshops and are often used by archaeologists to identify fullonicae in the archaeological remains.